In this post on SMART goals for small business, I would like to:

 - Next, we see if the goal is related to our strategy.
 This is where we test if we really want to put our energy into achieving this goal.
 Believe it or not, some companies are focused on retaining current customers and NOT growing.
 If you come to this question and can’t answer with an emphatic, “Yes,” you may not have the buy-in from your team, and the goal is again doomed to fail.
 Also, you should be able to describe how this goal fits into your overall strategy.

 - Lastly, we ask, “when are the results due?” – You can see we have a due date of 12/31/17

 I hope this post on SMART goals has helped clarify what SMART goals are and how they can have a major impact on your business.

 I think you can see if you run each company goal through the SMART goal framework, the chances of you actually achieving the goal rise dramatically.

-To help you along the way, we created a SMART goal Excel template which you can download for FREE!
-Just click the button below!
+To help you along the way, we created a SMART goal Excel template that you can download for FREE!
+Just click here!